 3 Ways to Share your Expertise

-John Childers, who trains speakers in the USA, once said that there are three ways in which you can help your clients by presenting your expertise:
+John Childers, who ran speaker training in the USA, once said that there are three ways in which you can help your clients by presenting your expertise:

 - As a guru – in other words, someone who has been there, done that, and not only has dozens of T-shirts, but has probably franchised the shop and is making an additional income by employing people to sell T-shirts on their behalf.
 So this person is way ahead of you as far as experience is concerned, and it can sometimes feel rather daunting trying to match up to them.